CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Available Colors

-OutdoorMaster skateboard style helmet is a versatile helmet for all kinds of activities, including cycling and commuting.
+OutdoorMaster skateboard style helmet is versatile for all kinds of activities, including cycling and commuting.

 It is iconic for its clean design and wide color selection.
 It is well built, and thanks to adjustable side straps and rear dial, you can adjust its size to ensure a perfect fit.